adamhemer/modular-synthesizer/README.md

 # Modular Synthesizer Documentation

 This repo is a documentation of my DIY modular syntheszier project.
 It contains completed and WIP module documentation, as well as notes and ideas for future modules.
+The project was started in October 2021 and is still in progress as of March 2024.

 <img src="images/image4.jpg">